Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 Can you claim for flight delays caused by bad weather?

 Yes!
-You can submit a compensation claim if your flight was delayed for bad weather.
+You can submit a compensation claim if your flight was delayed due to bad weather.
 Many times airlines will try to use bad weather as a way to avoid paying compensation.
 There are some situations where weather makes flying unsafe, and these will not qualify for compensation.
-Bottom line, the airline has to prove that it did everything possible to avoid or prevent the delayed flight.
+The bottom line is that the airline has to prove that it did everything possible to avoid or prevent the delayed flight.

 When are you ineligible for UK delay compensation?